 There's a lot of planning that goes into traveling.
 And people increasingly turn to devices for help.
-This introduction to a six-part series reveals the consumer and travel trends shaping these travel micro-moments, how they affect the travel customer journey, and why they matter for travel brands.
+This introduction to a six-part series reveals the consumer trends shaping these travel micro-moments, how they affect the travel customer journey, and why they matter for travel brands.

 What do people spend more discretionary income on than home improvements, financial investments, or even health-related products?